The book of Elon

 Anyone with expertise in e-mobility and honest enough to state the facts as they are will immediately confess that range and battery weight are two almost impossible to solve issues with e-mobility.
 Together with vehicles far more expensive from the get-go, this is a toxic brew for anyone making his money in logistics.

 That would not be so bad in a normal world as those start-ups spend money and time at their own cost and risk.
-However, by doing so they keep the absolutely illusory hope that those concepts will be able to replace our diesel trucks and buses in the near future alive.
-And Elon Musk is the most potent cheerleader that stymies more aggressive developments on more promising paths such as methane based mobility for example.
+However, by doing so they keep the illusory hope that those concepts will be able to replace our diesel trucks and buses shortly.
+And Elon Musk is the most potent cheerleader that stymies more aggressive developments on more promising paths such as methane-based mobility for example.
 As long as the Emerald City can be imagined, nobody wants to work on things that work right now.
 And we remain stuck with the old stinkers as the new does not work yet and the old is obsolete but kept around for lack of an alternative.

 Go talk to any Greeny.
 They refuse to even discuss the slightest improvement from diesel towards something else such as Natural Gas because it’s not perfect.
 They want their perfect thing and while they wait and hope, the world gets poisoned to death by diesel fumes while we have alternatives that would improve our lives dramatically if they would just be implemented.